Itgotworse26/Used_Cars_Fuel_Types/README.md

 Consumers are becoming more environmentally conscious.
 An electric company like Tesla would be interested in learning whether petrol/diesel fueled-cars sales have been and will be falling in the Indian vehicle market.

+## Team Roles
+* Square: Winnie Wang

+* Triangle: Alvin Tran

+* Circle: Jacob Nyamu

+* X Role: Afreen Amina

 ## Data Resource
 We sourced our data (CSV file) from a Kaggle dataset called [“Vehicle dataset”](https://www.kaggle.com/nehalbirla/vehicle-dataset-from-cardekho).
+It is a list of used cars sold in India via cardekho.

 ## Questions We Hope to Answer With the Data: